aws-solutions-library-samples/guidance-for-amazon-vpc-lattice-automated-dns-configuration-on-aws/test/cloudformation/README.md

 ## How to deploy this test code?

 The test code assumes all the AWS Accounts are in the same AWS Organization - all the resources are shared using AWS RAM to the AWS Organization.
-If that's not the case, change the corresponding RAM resources in the *networking_account* folder to share with the corresponding AWS Accounts.

 1. **Networking Account** Deploy the VPC Lattice service network and Route 53 resources (Profile & Private Hosted Zone).
 You will need to provide as variable the Private Hosted Zone name.